 If there’s one name that synonymous with smart lighting, it has to be Philips Hue.
 With its colour-changing bulbs and app control, Hue was the first product to really show what could be done with smart lighting.
 As times have changed, so has Hue.
 The system now supports Apple HomeKit, Amazon Alexa, Google Home, Smartthings, and it has its own range of switches and motion sensors, too.
-All of these additions make it an excellent time to revisit our review, with updated information for 2017.
+All of these additions make it an excellent time to revisit our review, with updated information.

 Philips Hue – Design and build